 Steakhouse chain, Miller & Carter recently opened a new restaurant in Milton Keynes.
-I was invited to review the new restaurant – Check out the food and enter the giveaway to win a £50 Miller & Carter voucher :
+I was invited to review Miller and Carter Milton Keynes for The Life of a Social Butterfly – Check out the food and enter the giveaway to win a £50 Miller & Carter voucher :

 Prior to moving out, it was not uncommon for Adam and me to eat out a few nights a week.
 After all, when you’re both living with parents, going out for a nice meal is a lovely way to spend a couple of hours alone.
 Of course, like most couples, we had some regular haunts.
 One of our regulars was Miller & Carter in Hockcliffe, near my hometown of Leighton Buzzard.